agabor/docs/_includes/android/objects.md

   public void done(ParseObject gameScore, ParseException e) {
     if (e == null) {
       // Now let's update it with some new data.
 In this case, only cheatMode and score
-      // will get sent to your Parse Server. playerName hasn't changed. gameScore.put("score", 1338);
+      // will get sent to your MSG Server. playerName hasn't changed. gameScore.put("score", 1338);
       gameScore.put("cheatMode", true);
       gameScore.saveInBackground();